 - Universal Catalytic Converters: These are not built for a specific vehicle, so they’re a little more work to install.

 There are also a few options as far as performance goes:

 - Federal: These devices function according to the specifications laid out by the Federal Government, and meet emissions standards in most states.

 - California or CARB: These devices are built to meet the more stringent emissions standards laid out by the California Air Resources Board (CARB).
-These are needed in California and a few other states including New York and Maine.
+These are needed in California and a few other states including New York, Colorado, and Maine.

 Make sure to get a catalytic converter that meets your state’s emissions guidelines, otherwise you won’t pass emissions.

 Any car owner surely knows how to locate the tailpipe.
 Most people can likely identify the muffler and know a thing or two about its functions.
 The catalytic converter may be more of a mystery.
 This part kind of looks like the muffler but behaves very differently.
 Inside this component are particles that heat harmful materials before they get into the air.
 These particles often include precious metals like palladium.
 If you’ve ever taken your car to the shop for an emissions test and received a failure notice, the catalytic converter may be the culprit.

 This part has a structure like a honeycomb.
 The particles inside react with the exhaust particles.
 This process breaks down the exhaust into materials much less dangerous to the environment.
 Those byproducts that could otherwise create trouble in the atmosphere are burned up, leaving emissions that are less of a threat to humans, animals, and other living things.
 When you consider that this action is occurring with every car on the road, it’s easy to see how critical it is that the catalytic converter is working properly.